 Rooming Accommodation generally covers residents who rent a room, but share facilities like a kitchen or bathroom.
-See Do you rent a room? fact sheet for more information.
-The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) is the tenancy law that covers residential tenants and lessors as well as rooming residents and providers in Queensland.
+The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) is the law that covers residential tenants and lessors as well as rooming residents and providers in Queensland.